Access to the Downs

 Open access

-We believe it is important to increase the extent of access land in the South Downs, and the number of gaps, gates and stiles, and pathways, to enable everyone to enjoy the Downs to the full.
+We believe it is important to increase the extent of access land in the South Downs, and the number of gates, stiles, and pathways, to enable everyone to enjoy the Downs to the full.

 More to explore